jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 10. Click the **Status** icon for the "As a user, I'd like to be able to log into your chat with my Facebook or Google+ account" story and select **Set Done** from the pop-up menu to resolve the story.

-The Track & Plan feature makes it easy for you to track your sprint's work as you complete planned tasks.
+The Track & Plan feature makes it easy to track your sprint's work as you complete planned tasks.
 It's also easy to create and address new work items.

-1. Click **Sprint 1 (Current Sprint)** and click **All sprints**.
+1. Click **Incoming Work**.

-1. In the Open lane, click in the **Create a work item** field and make three more work items:
+1. Click in the **Create a work item** field and make three more work items:
   * As a user, I'd like your chat site to look good on my phone. #mobile $low
   * Test site on mobile devices and optimize Bootstrap and CSS files to improve performance. *task #mobile #website $low
   * The server handles the requests too slowly. *defect #server $high !major

-5. Go to the Incoming Work view to triage these new tasks.
-Use the **Triage to Backlog** icon to send all the work items to the backlog.
+5. Use the **Triage to Backlog** icon to send all the work items to the backlog.

 6. Wait.
-This defect seems pretty important.
+That defect seems pretty important!
 Click **Sprint Planning** and drag the defect from the Backlog lane into the Sprint 1 lane.
-**Tip**: If you are leading a team, you would want to triage new work items in the Incoming Work view and the Backlog view during your sprints.
+**Tip**: If you are leading a team, you triage new work items in the Incoming Work view and the Backlog view during your sprints.

 ---
  <a name='summary'></a>
  ##Summary

 You should now have a good overview of the Track & Plan feature and see that you can use it to track any type of project, no matter how small or complex.

-Tell us what you think.
-What did we do well?
-What can we do better?
+Your feedback is important.
+What worked well?
+What could be better?
 Post your comments to the [IBM DevOps Services forum][18] or send an [email][19].

 To learn more about IBM Bluemix and IBM DevOps Services capabilities, see these tutorials: